trsdln/boo/README.md

 * `boo run <configuration-name>` starts with application with specified configuration.
 If `ROOT_URL` is defined then it will be used as Meteor's `--mobile-server`;
 * `boo clean` remove app's build cache (similar to `meteor reset`, but doesn't remove database).

-## Todos:
+## Future work

+- [ ] custom scripts
-- [ ] write detailed documentation about each deployment platform
+- [ ] describe deployment configuration for each platform in docs
 - [ ] add configuration examples
-- [ ] describe addtional keys for other commands
+- [ ] describe additional keys for other commands